ijmccallum/Mini-Site-Generator/readme.md

 ## Defining src & dist folders

-Pass in the relative paths of your source and distribution folders with the `-io flag`, "in" first "out" second
+Pass in the relative paths of your source and distribution folders with the `-io` flag, "in" first "out" second

 ```
 npm run build -io ./src/ ./dist/